Square's Password Policy

 That’s why we encourage setting a strong, secure password – one that only you know, that would be hard to guess, that keeps you and your business secure.

 Password Best Practises

 To take all the guesswork out of the process, we’ve outlined some best practises to consider when selecting a password.

 Make your password memorable and specific: Choose something only you know, that you’ll be sure to remember.

 Select a password that’s unusual: Choose a word or phrase that’s uncommon, or would be hard to guess – for example, if you love dogs, a password like ‘CorgiesAreSOCute!’
 Is stronger than ‘puppies’.

-Use a combination of characters: The strongest passwords have a combination of upper-and-lower-case letters, numbers, and even non-numeric characters, like exclamation points or question marks.
+Use a combination of characters: The strongest passwords have a combination of upper-and-lower-case letters, numbers and even non-numeric characters, like exclamation marks or question marks.

 Use different passwords for each of your accounts: Don’t use the same password for more than one account – that way, if an account does get hacked, the hacker won’t have access to every account you own.

 We require you to create a password which meets the following requirements:

 Is at least 8 characters long.